-Baccalaureate graduates synthesize information from various disciplines, think logically, analyze critically, and communicate effectively with clients and other health care professionals.
-The baccalaureate graduate "uses research findings and other evidence in designing and implementing care that is multi-dimensional, high quality, and cost-effective" (American Association of Colleges of Nursing, 2008, p.
-9).
+BSN graduates synthesize information from various disciplines, think logically, analyze critically, and communicate effectively with patients, other health care professionals, and the public.
+The BSN prepares the graduate to use research findings in planning and implementing care.
 Graduates are expected to demonstrate all the competencies (knowledge, clinical judgments, and behaviors) of the preceding levels of education, but with greater depth and breadth of application and synthesis.